-Curriculum VMI offers cadets a challenging four-year core curriculum and fourteen nationally recognized majors in engineering, sciences, and the humanities with an array of enrichment opportunities provided through the Institute Honors Program, undergraduate research, foreign study, internships, and the Institute Writing Program.
+Curriculum VMI offers cadets a challenging four-year core curriculum and 14 nationally recognized majors in engineering, sciences, and the humanities, with an array of enrichment opportunities provided through the Institute Honors Program, undergraduate research, foreign study, internships, and the Institute Writing Program.
 Cadets VMI recruits, develops, and graduates cadets of exceptional talent, intellectual curiosity, and character, who possess a commitment to service and respect for others.
-Core Curriculum The Core Curriculum develops foundational knowledge and skills that are essential to VMI's academic and military missions.
-Designed thematically as "The Nucleus of Effective Citizenship and Leadership," VMI's Core requirements are organized into four components. - " Key Competencies - Written Communication (ERH 101-ERH 102) 6 hours1 - > Oral Communication (ERH 103) 1 hour - > Scientific Analysis (approved BI, CH, or PY sequence) 8 hours - > Mathematical Reasoning (approved MA sequence) 6 hours - > Physical Education (seven semesters) 4 hours - " Foundations of Citizenship and Leadership Degree Program VMI believes that academic excellence is best maintained at a small college when the number of disciplines offering degrees is restricted.
-The choice between a course of study leading to a Bachelors degree is made before the cadet enters VMI.
-Transfer Faculty Ninety-eight percent of the VMI faculty hold Ph.D.'s.
+Faculty Ninety-eight percent of the VMI faculty hold Ph.D.'s.
 Our faculty is renowned for teaching excellence, mentorship of students, scholarly engagement, commitment to service, and encouragement of undergraduate research.
 Small class sizes enable faculty to interact closely with cadets both inside and outside of the classroom.
-Environment The VMI environment includes state-of-the-art facilities, equipment, technologies, and instructional materials, first-class programs of academic support, and an organizational climate characterized by collegiality, cooperation, and respect. - Reserve Officers Training Corps (ROTC) 12 hours - > PS 344-Leadership in Organizations 3 hours - " Perspectives on Civilization and Human Achievement - > World History (HI 103-HI 104) 6 hours - > Civilizations and Cultures (two courses)2 - " Integrative Experiences - > Writing-Intensive Courses (two courses)3 - > Capstone Experience variable For updated information on the Core Curriculum go to: www.vmi.edu/academics/majors-and-minors/core-curriculum/. from one major field of study to another after matriculation is permitted based on the availability of the major and approval of the area department head.
-A cadet may be awarded the Bachelors degree within the following areas: 1 All activity must be passed with a grade of "C" or better.
-2 One of these courses may be replaced by a credit-bearing, Institute-approved Study Abroad experience 3 At least one of these courses must be in the major.
+Environment The VMI environment includes state-of-the-art facilities, equipment, technologies, and instructional materials, first-class programs of academic support, and an organizational climate characterized by collegiality, cooperation, and respect.
+Core curriculum The core curriculum develops foundational knowledge and skills that are essential to VMI's academic and military missions.
+Designed thematically as "The nucleus of effective citizenship and leadership," VMI's core requirements are organized into four components. " Key competencies - Written Communication (ERH 101-ERH 102) six (6) hours1 - Oral Communication (ERH 103) one (1) hour - Scientific Analysis (approved BI, CH, or PY sequence) eight (8) hours - Mathematical Reasoning (approved MA sequence) six (6) hours - Physical Education (seven [7] semesters) four (4) hours - " Foundations of citizenship and leadership - Reserve Officers Training Corps (ROTC) 12 hours - LEAD 344-Leadership in Organizations three (3) hours - " Perspectives on Civilization and Human Achievement - World history (HI 103-HI 104) six (6) hours - Civilizations and Cultures (two [2] courses)2 - " Integrative experiences - Writing intensive courses (two [2] courses)3 - Capstone experience variable For updated information on the core curriculum go to www.vmi.edu/academics/ majors-and-minors/core-curriculum.
+Degree Program VMI believes that academic excellence is best maintained at a small college when the number of disciplines offering degrees is restricted.
+The choice between a course of study leading to a bachelor's degree is made before the cadet enters VMI.
+Transfer from one major field of study to another after matriculation is permitted based on the availability of the major and approval of the area department head.
+A cadet may be awarded the bachelor's degree within the following areas: 1 All activity must be passed with a grade of "C" or better.
+2 One of these courses may be replaced by a credit-bearing, Institute-approved study abroad experience 3 At least one (1) of these courses must be in the major.
 Bachelor of Science Degree: